Tovarnykh/school-spring-data-jpa-application/README.md

 ### How To Run

 0. Stop existing pgsql process in services;
+1. Go to the project root directory
+2. Run command *./mvnw clean package*
-1. Run command *docker compose up -d*;
+3. Then run command *docker compose up -d*;
-2. Recieve a control to system input to docker *docker attach school-app*
+4. Also we need to write *docker attach school_app* to interact with application by Command Line
-3. Enjoy
+5. Enjoy

 ## Application components